NIVANorge/Mobius2/docs/existingmodels/autogen/stdlib.md

 This is a library for highly accurate, but more computationally expensive, properties of sea water (taking salinity into account).
 Se the library "Water utils" for simplified versions of these functions.

-The formulas are taken from the [Matlab seawater package](http://www.marine.csiro.au/~morgan/seawater).
+The formulas for density are taken from the [Matlab seawater package](http://www.marine.csiro.au/~morgan/seawater).

+The formulas for viscosity and diffusivity are taken from

+Riley, J. P. & Skirrow, G. Chemical oceanography.
+2 edn, Vol. 1 606 (Academic Press, 1975).

 ### Constants